KirkAlton-Class7/aaron_notes_class7/092325/README.md

+# Notes for Class 7, Week 3
-# Complete Guide to CLI, Source Code Management, and Development Setup
+## CLI, Source Code Management, and IDE

 ## Table of Contents
 1. [Introduction](#introduction)